 Used to be that OPEC was in the driver’s seat when it came to controlling oil prices.
 But with other factors now in play and beyond its control, the effectiveness for OPEC of this recent nine-month extension of production cutbacks remains to be seen.

 Taking advantage of the OPEC cuts, the U.S. has increased crude exports dramatically over the past few months.
 Many Asian markets have turned to U.S. crude for their supply.
 PortVision's AIS vessel-tracking software allows the user to track tanker movements in real-time all over the world.
-To learn more, sign up for a free trial HERE.
+To learn more, download our FREE PortVision 360 info sheet below.